SteadyCadence/api-docs/content/03-organization.md

 ]
 ```

-Note that this formatting can be on a single line; they're shown on multiple lines above for easier reading.

 **Response**

-The response body contains an [organization JSON object](#example-organization-json-object).
+The response body contains an [organization JSON object](#organization-json-object).

 The response also contains the field `users`, which provides a list of members of this organization.
 In this case, there will only be one user shown: the user who created the organization.